Hostel prices –

 Free activities – With plenty of free museums and beaches to choose from in every part of the city, you can see the sights easily without spending a lot of money.
+The local tourism office will have a list for you.

 Get a City Pass – Tourists can purchase a City Pass for $59 USD that includes admission to the ROM, CN Tower, Casa Loma, Ontario Science Centre, and the zoo.
 If you plan to do all of these things, you’ll save a lot of money with this pass.